rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 ### Blocking calls

 This interface is not required to have any blocking calls.
+Synchronous calls should complete within a reasonable time period.

 ### Internal Error Handling